How to improve your self storage business operations with tech

 It’s also essential to ensure that your CMS is easily updated and your booking funnel and marketing website are optimised for search engines.
 This includes making sure your landing pages for specific search terms are optimised around driving conversions from that term.

 Location specific terms are a good example of this.
-Let’s say that you have a storage facility in Cambridge, you’ll likely want to target a term such as “self storage units Cambridge”.
+Let’s say that you have a storage facility in Stratford, you’ll likely want to target a term such as “self storage units in London Stratford”.
 For this search term, you’ll want to create a landing page which funnels users directly into your units and prices specifically for that facility.
 Below is an example of this scenario as seen on the website of our clients, Storebox.

 We can’t impress enough how important and valuable these tactics can be.
 Offering users a specialised tailored journey can go a huge way to helping them to convert.
 Constantly updating and optimising these journeys will be absolutely key to aligning with your users’ needs and maximising your bookings.